aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/2-irsa/enable-irsa/index.en.md

 ---
-title : "Enable IRSA"
+title: "Enable IRSA"
-weight : 22
+weight: 22
 ---

 ### IAM OIDC provider for your cluster

 The EKS cluster has an OpenID Connect (OIDC) issuer URL associated with it.
 To use AWS Identity and Access Management (IAM) roles for service accounts, an IAM OIDC provider must exist for your cluster's OIDC issuer URL.

 **Create IAM OIDC identity provider for EKS cluster**